 How the Raising Children Network ensures inclusivity and diversity

-We recognise the important role of culture and community in the lives of Aboriginal and Torres Straight Islander people, including children.
-We're working with Aboriginal and Torres Straight Islander organisations to further our understanding of Aboriginal culture as well as the information needs of parents and carers so that parents and kinship carers can identify with our resources.
-We have some resources specifically for Aboriginal and Torres Straight Islander parents and carers, developed in consultation with Aboriginal and Torres Strait Islanders experts and parents.
+We recognise the important role of culture and community in the lives of Aboriginal and Torres Strait Islander people, including children.
+We’re working with Aboriginal and Torres Strait Islander organisations to further our understanding of Aboriginal culture as well as the information needs of parents and carers, so that parents and kinship carers can identify with our resources.
+We have some resources specifically for Aboriginal and Torres Strait Islander parents and carers, developed in consultation with Aboriginal and Torres Strait Islanders experts and parents.

 Parenting information and support hasn’t always been father friendly or inclusive.
 But our content is for fathers as well as mothers.
 We also have resources specifically for fathers, developed by experts in fathering.

 Users with low literacy and from language backgrounds other than English

 We write in plain English.
 We have developed low-text, graphic-rich resources for people who can’t or prefer not to read English.
 And some of our resources are translated into languages other than English.

 - recognise the role of culture in parenting practices

 - acknowledge the cultural relativity of all parenting information